daronphang/programming-resources/brokers/comparison.md

 ### Error handling

 Kafka handles message processing errors by delegating the responsibility to the consumer.
-If a message was processed a few times unsuccessfully (poison pill), the consumer application will need to keep track of the attempts and then produce a message to separate DLQ (dead letter queue) topic, where it can be examined/re-run later on.
+If a message was processed a few times unsuccessfully (poison pill), the consumer application will need to keep track of the attempts and then produce a message to a separate **dead letter queue** (DLQ) topic, where it can be examined/logged/re-run later on.
 Hence, the consumer must provide and implement message retry mechanisms at application level.

 RabbitMQ keeps track of failures in processing a message.
 After a message is considered a poison pill, it is routed to a DLQ exchange.
 Hence, it provides a **guarantee** that a message which was not processed successfully will not get lost.